ssarangi/self_driving_cars/advanced_lane_finding/writeup.md

 ```

 The color threshold is then combined with the saturation thresholded image to generate a merged image which extracts the best of both worlds.

+This code is present in the Thresholder::color_threshold method.
 ![alt text][color_merged_thresholding]

 ### Region of Interest